How we'd pick the best airplane seat on any flight

 The exit row: extra legroom with strings attached

-Exit row seats are the holy grail for legroom seekers.
+Exit row seats are the obvious first place to look if legroom matters.
 They can offer 35–40+ inches of pitch — sometimes even more.
 But they come with important caveats:

 - You must be able-bodied and willing to assist in an emergency evacuation